aivarsk/libvmod-rewrite/README.rst

 production-ready - I'm still learning and looking for the best way how to do it.

+Rewrite is performed only once and the rewritten document is stored in cache.

 `Buy me a drink!`__

 __ https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=FUPUJSJ9KCPAL&lc=LV&item_name=libvmod%2drewrite&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted